User Guide Cancel

 Select presets and change settings

-Adobe Premiere Elements includes default project presets for media from common sources like cameras, DVD discs, and mobile phones among others.
+Adobe Premiere Elements includes default project presets for media from common sources like cameras, DVDs, and mobile phones, among others.

-You can select from a list of available presets, however, you cannot create custom presets.
-The presets for any project can only be selected at the time of creating the project.
+You can select from a list of available presets.
+However, you cannot create custom presets.
+The presets for any project can only be selected when creating the project.
 You cannot change the preset for a project after it has been created.

 The Project Presets are listed in the New Project dialog box.
-To view the list of all presets and their settings, select More and click View All Presets.
+To view the list of all presets and their settings, select More and select View All Presets.

 Select a project preset